Wildlander-mod/wildlander-mod.github.io/index.md

 {: .important}
 >
 > When you load your save file, wait at least a minute before saving again.
 Some scripts will break if you save too soon after loading.
 >
 > Avoid saving during combat or other conditions of heavy script load.
 >
 > Never save more than once a minute.
 >
 > Never save within 30 seconds of entering a building / cell / dungeon.
+>
+> After waiting/sleeping, wait a minute to allow all the NPC's AI scripts to move to where they are supposed to be

 ---